Skip to main content

 Policy and Legislative Goals

 The Institute of Social Oversight (ISO) is very proactive in policy and governmental matters.
-The Profession of Community Liaison Officer is tied heavily to governments due to its nature relating to the Public Good.
-The following are the legislative focuses of the ISO to ensure the collective interest of its members:
+The Profession of Auxiliary Security is tied heavily to governments due to its nature relating to the Public Safety.
+The following are the legislative focuses of the ISO to ensure the collective interest of its Members and Associates:

-Those recognized as voluntary Assistants to a Community Liaison Officer should also receive various benefits and rewards for their service.
-Civic Virtue is difficult to build and it's in the Professional Interest of Community Liaison Officers that their Assistants are incentivized to keep building it.
-The nature of these incentives will vary based on local laws, economic conditions, and so forth.
+Those who become Auxiliary Security Volunteers should also receive various benefits and rewards for their service.
+Their contribution to the "Giant Net" is also valuable, for that they should receive some form of incentive to encourage them to continue their contributions.
+The nature of these incentives will vary based on local laws, economic conditions, and so forth; one example would be a tax rebate for active Auxiliary Security Volunteers.
 The ISO will design them based on what best fits the specific conditions.

-The potential issues that a Community Liaison Officer will experiences as he does his work will vary tremendously and is impossible to identify perfectly.
-The ISO will be proactive in identifying possible issues so it can push for legislation to make the Community Liaison Officer's job easier and more able to be accomplished.
-Any issue or legislation that may assist or harm the work of Community Liaison Officers will be met with a response by the Institute of Social Oversight.
+The potential issues that Auxiliary Security Personnel will experience as they do their work will vary tremendously, and it’s impossible to identify them perfectly.
+The ISO will be proactive in identifying possible issues so it can push for legislation to make the job of Auxiliary Security Personnel easier and more able to be accomplished.
+Any issue or legislation that may assist or harm the work of Auxiliary Security Personnel will be met with a response by the Institute of Social Oversight.

-The ISO will make frequent requests to its directors, members, and associates to contribute their time and money towards advocacy efforts to advance the professional interests of Community Liaison Officers.
-The Bylaws of the ISO demands certain forms of contribution to this effort is required to maintain membership status.
+The ISO will make frequent requests to its Directors, Committeemen, Members, and Associates to contribute their time and money towards advocacy efforts to advance the professional interests of Auxiliary Security Personnel.
+The Bylaws of the ISO demands certain forms of volunteering time in service of this effort; it's mandatory to maintain membership status.